Paul Robinson (Neighbours): Reception

 Entertainment reporting website Last Broadcast praised Paul's development, stating: "As the kind of shady character who'd do anything to make a fast buck, he even planned to bulldoze Ramsay Street to make way for a new supermarket development.
 And that's not all: fraud, blackmail, murder; there is no level to which Paul wouldn't have sunk.
 Yet, the infamous bad boy of Erinsborough, has, thankfully, turned over a new leaf."
 In her 2007 book, It's Not My Fault They Print Them, Catherine Deveny slates Paul and Dennis' acting ability stating: "Stefan Dennis as the mustache-twirling panto villain Paul Robinson, is a genius.
 I just wanted to yell out 'He's behind you, he's behind you!'
 It takes sheer brilliance to be able to act that badly".
 Similarly, Paul Kalina of The Age said Dennis as Paul lightens things up and he prances about like "a pantomime villain minus the moustache and cape."
 But Kalina believed "Erinsborough just would not be the same without him."
 The character receives a mention in Emily Barr's fictitious novel Out of My Depth, in which character Amanda is watching Neighbours, with scenes featuring Paul and Gail receiving disapproval from Harold, Amanda opines that she believes the couple are in love.

 The character's reputation with women and his various romances and marriages have often drawn commentary from critics.
 Ruth Deller of entertainment website Lowculture commented on Paul stating: "He's always been a bit of a ladies' man and has had an eye for a business deal and has always struggled with whether to be good Paul or bad Paul.
 Ramsay Street's most prolific marry-er and father-er."
 She also criticises the fact Paul's false leg is never shown on-screen adding: "Paul has a wooden leg, which sometimes causes him to limp, when he remembers about it."
 An Inside Soap writer opined that "slimy seducer" Paul remained the same "eighties smooth operator", observing "he's certainly not short of a slick chat-up line or two.
 He's as skilled a lothario now as he always was."
 A TVTimes columnist stated "He's no Brad Pitt and he's a devious beggar at the best of times, but Paul Robinson doesn't half get the ladies."
-While a reporter for the Evening Gazette observed, "When you've had a fling with just about every woman in Erinsborough, like Paul Robinson, it was inevitable that old flames would pop up at some point."
+After Paul's affair with Priya was revealed, Cameron Adams of the Herald Sun stated "you have to admire Paul Robinson, who doesn't let a gammy leg and being hated by nearly everyone stop him having another affair."
+A reporter for the Evening Gazette observed, "When you've had a fling with just about every woman in Erinsborough, like Paul Robinson, it was inevitable that old flames would pop up at some point."